One poem from each collection 1982 onwards

 Statistics is the new board game and quiz show everyone’s glued to on their sets

-As hospitals have stress shooting off the graphs in their attempts to offset
+as hospitals have stress shooting off the graphs in their attempts to offset

 the sad, inevitable truth that people, cut off from their loved ones, are dying